Patricia-Sigei/Patricia-Sigei/README.md

 # 👋 Hello, I'm Patricia Sigei

 I'm a full-stack software engineering student with a passion for building creative, efficient, and meaningful tech solutions.
-Currently, I'm exploring the world of **React** and front-end development, bringing ideas to life through code.
+Currently, I'm exploring the world of **Python** and back-end development.

 ## 👩‍💻 About Me

-- 🌱 **Learning**: React, and strengthening my full-stack skills
+- 🌱 **Learning**: Python, and strengthening my full-stack skills
 - 🛠️ **Interests**: Building impactful applications, experimenting with new tools, and optimizing solutions for better user experiences
 - ❤️ **Passion**: I'm a technophile, always eager to dive into the latest in tech and innovation
 - 🏗️ **Current Goal**: Becoming proficient across the stack, creating projects that make a difference